dangtuanhuy/assembla-to-jira-migration/README.md

 ```

 During the conversion, any differences between the original Assembla ticket comments and the newly created Jira issue comments is recorded in the `data/jira/:space/jira-comments-diffs.csv` file.
 This is a good place to look so you can verify that indeed the markdown conversion produced the expected results.

+Since there are so many more comments than tickets, this usually takes the longest by far of all the scripts.
+My experience using a normal Internet connection to a Jira Cloud instance is that I can import around 60-65 comments per hour.

+So assuming we have 2000 tickets with on average 5 comments per ticket, there will be a total of 10,000 comments which will take about 2 hours and 45 minutes.

+If `JIRA_API_SKIP_EMPTY_COMMENTS` is true, then only non-empty comments will be imported, e.g. ignore Assembla history stuff.
+This will make the process go a bit faster, for those impatient folks in the crowd.

 Note: we allow the original creators of the Assembla comments to be able to create the new Jira comments, therefore retaining ownership.